Glass armonica player performing at FLCC

 CANANDAIGUA, NY (WROC) — The glass armonica is an instrument that Benjamin Franklin invented in 1761.

 Playing it is Dennis James.
-He’s in town to perform at the Lake Music Festival (ticket info here) on Saturday, July 19 at Finger Lakes Community College.
+He’s in town to perform at the Lake Music Festival (ticket info here) on Friday at 7:30pm, July 19 at Finger Lakes Community College.
 He’s one of the few masters of the instrument.

 Franklin was inspired when he saw a player of the “musical glasses,” individual wine glasses mounted on a table, and found the tone to be “sweet.”